marcocastellari/marcocastellari.github.io/cv.md

 #### _Università degli Studi di Ferrara, Sep 2015 -- Mar 2018_
 #### _Grade: 110/110 With Honors_
 - __Thesis__: "Performances Evaluation of Emerging Technologies FPGAs"
+- __Main topics__: FPGAs, RRAM, simulation
+- The goal of this thesis is to characterize and modelling variability and reliability, taking into account also performances and power consumption, both in commercial FPGAs and RRAM-based FPGAs.
+The purpose is to evaluate the overall performances and reliability of a consolidated CMOS technology compared to the emerging RRAM technology.

 ## 2.2 - BSc in Electronic and Computer Science Engineering
 #### _Università degli Studi di Ferrara, Sep 2012 -- Jul 2015_
 #### _Grade: 110/110_

 - __Thesis__: "Localization Systems based on LTE Signals of Opportunity"
+- __Main topics__: LTE, passive localization, simulation, telecommunication
+- This study has the aim to investigate the possibility to use signals of opportunity, as LTE, to detect and localize targets.
+The main reasons to study this topic are the system cost reduction, the intrinsic security and the environmental impact as a green technology.

 ## 2.3 - High School Diploma in Electronic and Telecommunications Industrial Technician
 #### _ITIS G. Marconi (Lugo), Sep 2007 -- Jul 2012_